-Valentine's Day Cakesicles - Add red or pink food coloring to the white chocolate for Valentine's Day.
-You can mix it thoroughly or leave the colors swirled for a nice design on your cakesicles.
+Valentine’s Day Cakesicles – Add red or pink food coloring to the white chocolate for Valentine’s Day.
+Mix it thoroughly or leave the colors swirled for a nice cake design on your cakesicles.
 Top with sprinkles.

 Try using my Gluten Free Pumpkin Cupcakes recipe for the cake inside your Halloween Cakesicles!
 I love this recipe because the pumpkin cake is so light.

-Christmas Cakesicles - Decorate your gluten free Christmas cakesicles by using green-colored chocolate and sprinkles.
+Christmas Cakesicles – Decorate your gluten-free cakesicles using green-colored chocolate and sprinkles.
 You can also make tree-shaped cakesicles with this great tree silicone mold.

 Hanukkah Cakesicles – Use white and blue colored chocolate and sprinkles to decorate these for Hanukkah.
 Try my Gluten Free Honey Cake recipe for a sweet treat.

 Easter Cakesicles – Use any gluten free cake flavor and bright or pastel-colored chocolate.
 These Easter bunny-shaped cakesicle molds are also fun!